 There are a number of things you want to do to properly promote your book on forums.
 The first thing to do is not promote your book!
 I know that sounds strange, but the purpose of all forums is to share information.
 If you go into heavy marketing mode on a forum, people will treat you like you have the plague and the forum owner may even ban you.

-That is enough to promote your book effectively without images or a lot of hype, and that pleases forum moderators.
-However, people will click on your website link if they perceive you are an authority based on the content of your forum posts.
+You can promote your book effectively without images or a lot of hype, and that pleases forum moderators.
+People will click on your website link if they perceive you are an authority based on the content of your forum posts.

 Most blogs/websites have a comment section at the end of an article.
 Feel free to leave a positive, helpful comment, even at a competitor’s site.
 Again, don’t over-promote.
 Just add to the conversation and you’ll get noticed.
 How much time should you dedicate to forum activity to promote your book?
-I would suggest that you select 3-5 comment sections/forums that meet your needs and spend 10-15 minutes each day on each one if you can.
+I would suggest that you select 3-5 comment sections/forums that meet your needs and spend an hour per week interacting with others there.

 A news release, or a series of them, serves a dual purpose.
 First, it lets people know about your book, and secondarily the online version will provide valuable backlinks to your author website, which is good when people do an online search for you or the topic of your book.
 Backlinks are important to your SEO as I mentioned above.

-Make a list of blogs or other websites that carrying information about the topic of your book.
-And send them a news release too.
 It’s a good idea to send out a news release every other week to news outlets for a few months.
-Give it a rest for a few months, then send out a new series of news releases.
+Give it a rest for a few months, and then send out a new series of news releases.